Retailers often face costly inventory problems, like having too much stock in their warehouse or selling out of popular products.

 Number of days = The average number of days in the accounting period you want to calculate DOH for.
 This is usually a month, a quarter, or a year.

-Let’s say you run an online beauty brand and want to know how long it typically takes your business to sell its inventory each quarter.
+Let’s say you run a beauty brand with an ecommerce store and brick-and-mortar, and want to know how long it typically takes your business to sell its inventory each quarter.

 You’re interested in first-quarter sales, so you refer to your POS reports to find the value of the inventory you sold from January through March.
 The beginning value of your inventory was $50,000 and the value of the inventory you had left over at the end of the quarter was $5,000.